devops-on-github/workshop/4-Automation/4.2-Actions-Advanced/exercise-1.md

 _Note: This is a self-driven exercise, but don't be afraid to ask for help.
 The documentation for Actions is comprehensive, but it can sometimes be hard to find exactly what you need._

+_Further note: This exercise is deliberately tricky (the author needed about 8 attempts!)
+I'd encourage you to try it yourself, but if you get stuck or just want the answer, the completed workflow is [here](advanced-actions.yml)_

 1. Create a new workflow for your repository
 2. Set the workflow to only run on `workflow_dispatch` ([learn about it here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch))
 3. This workflow should have 3 jobs: